 For its first evolution, the KTM 125 Duke did not cut corners.
 Just to say that she is the most unbridled (way of speaking) of the 1 / 8th of a liter, the little Austrian has given herself a hell of a stroke of the pencil for 2017, with real pieces of Superduke 1290 in it.
-What to turn it into a real moth of the category.

 We don’t look at this Duke the same way anymore.
 Its significantly sharper profile, more assertive forms and significantly more nervous rear make it a first strike machine.
 The trim is stretched from start to finish, snapping, and tracing its vehemence on that of the big 1290 roadster.
 It seems both bigger and more dynamic.
 The fork head threatens, the shoulders jostle, contents are emancipated.
 Like the rear loop of the frame, proudly showing off the house’s iconic orange, and now screwed onto the main structure.
 Or the exhaust that migrates to the side.
 To satisfy Euro4, not sure that it had enough space under the engine.

 KTM took advantage of the change to modify the rider and passenger footrest plates, enlarge the saddles, increase the tank capacity by 2.4 liters (13.4 L in total), install an LED headlight, simplify the shoe, retouch the front fender and improve some elements.